How to remove the glass or plastic screen protector easily from the iPhone

 Source:

-Some of the responses have a kind of belittling the topic “say good or be silent”
+Some of the responses are somewhat disdainful of the subject: “Say something good or keep quiet.”

 My method is different, but it works